najafloo/android_teaching/README.md

-# RxJava and RxAndroid
+# Wrting Unit test for your app projects
-In this repository you learn how to work with RxJava and RxAndroid in your project
+In this repository you learn how to work with JUnit5(Jupiter) in your project